 Many of the cacti are planted en masse, which creates a stunning effect.
 Dark bands of Aeonium arboreum ‘Zwartkopf’ edge sweeping swaths of blue-green Aloe ciliaris.
 Overhead, tall Pinus pineas sway in the coastal breeze.

 It’s one of the best collections I’ve ever seen and contains a wide variety of cactus, succulents, agave, and aloe.
 The owners were avid plant collectors and species from across the globe are represented in the garden.
 Other plants in the collection include Ferocactus horridus, Agave angustifolia, Agave americana, Myrtillocactus geometrizans, and Marginatocereus marginatus.

 The cactus garden is situated on the lowest terrace and provides stunning views of the Mediterranean Sea.
 From the garden’s edge, you can see the Formigues Islands.

 If you can, try to visit the Jardins de Cap Roig at sunset.
 The sea glimmers with colorful reflections of the setting sun.
 The pale pink sunlight baths the garden and highlights the rosy colors within the cactus and succulent flesh.

 After you’ve soaked in the garden’s beauty, make your way back to Calella de Palafrugell for dinner.
 The city has many restaurants that range from casual to fine dining.
-We enjoyed delicious rounds of tapas and wine at BarK.
+I enjoyed delicious rounds of tapas and wine at BarK.

 In the evening, the white walls of the town glow with the warmth of street lanterns.
 There are few cars, which makes it easy to meander through the cobblestone streets.
-Head towards the shore and stroll along the pedestrian boardwalk; it’s the perfect way to end the day.
-Especially with a cone of gelato in hand.
+Head towards the shore and stroll along the pedestrian boardwalk.
+It’s the perfect way to end the day, especially with a cone of gelato in hand.